skawo/Zelda64-Text-Editor/README.md

-This fork adds support for editing filesystems exported using zzromtool and zzrtl-audio.
+This fork adds support for editing filesystems exported using zzromtool, zzrtl-audio and z64rom.
 Implemented is also a message previewer.

 Decompressed NTSC 1.0 ROM support was also added, but it's not tested and not recommended for use.